shivig5964-svg/Shivangi-Task-Management-Project/backend/README.md

    - Kill existing process on the port

 ### Debug Mode
-Set `NODE_ENV=development` for detailed error messages and logging.
+Set `ENVIRONMENT=development` for detailed error messages and logging.

 ## 📝 API Response Format